SophieDeBenedetto/phoenix-pair/post.md

 Our `after_join` function has three jobs to do:

- * store user in our Presence store
+ * Store user in our Presence store
- * broadcast out the new list of users to subscribers
+ * Broadcast out the new list of users to subscribers
- * send the list of existing users to the newly joined client
+ * Send the list of existing users to the newly joined client

-#### Adding the User to the Store
+#### User Joins a Room

 Let's start with job #1, adding the user to the list of users in our Presence store.